 Business analysis is the key towards understanding the market and your position in it as this stage would become the basis for later stages that follow in the strategic planning process model.
-Here the focus should be on understanding business needs for a sustainable business which is expected to become a going concern and identifying strategies that will fuel the organisation further.
-Performing a SWOT analysis and/or a PESTLE analysis help identify the strengths and weaknesses of your business as well as the state of the external environment it operates in.
+Here the focus should be on understanding business needs for a sustainable business which is expected to become a SWOT analysis and/or a PESTLE analysis help identify the strengths and weaknesses of your business as well as the state of the external environment it operates in.

 3. Developing a Strategy:

 Once the analysis has been completed, it’s time to get to some action after a thorough review!
 Here you should ascertain what resources the business currently has that can help achieve the defined goals and objectives.
 Critical points should be prioritized and core competencies acknowledged, after which the strategy should be formulated.
 Having said this, it is imperative that alternate plan of action is thought out in advance for each plan in case the economic conditions change.
 At this stage, the strategic planning process model is used that simplifies business plans based on their requirements.

 4. Strategy Implementation: